Assessment Practises 2018-19

 Phonics Screening for Year 1 will continue.
 Phonics is high profile in schools and also with Ofsted.
 Again, staff will feedback to parents/carers from all classes about their child’s phonic development.
 Please remember to look under the ‘For Parents/Carers tab on the school website, then Curriculum where you can access resources to support your child.

-From September 2015, schools in England are expected to develop their own ways of assessing the progress of children against the revised National Curriculum.
+Since September 2015, schools in England are expected to develop their own ways of assessing the progress of children against the revised National Curriculum.
 For us, this means Years 1 and 2.

 Tracking assessment is important as it:Informs parents/carers about the performance of their children

 Assessment is important as it:

 Enables teachers to see the journey of a child’s learning

 Helps teachers to plan appropriate learning experiences that will meet their children’s needs

 Identifies pupils who are making slow progress, so that action may be taken

 Provides the school leadership team with information about the progress pupils are making across the school

 Provides the school leadership team with information about whether pupils are meeting age-related expectations and are ‘on track’ to meet expected end of key stage outcomes used for accountability